An indefinite-proximal-based strictly contractive Peaceman-Rachford splitting method: Abstract

 \section{Abstract}

-The Peaceman-Rachford splitting method is very efficient for minimizing sum of two functions each depends on its variable, and the constraint is a linear equality.
-However, its convergence was not guaranteed without extra requirements.
-Very recently, He {\it et al.} (SIAM J. Optim.
+The Peaceman-Rachford splitting method is efficient for minimizing \rev{a convex optimization problem with a separable objective function and linear constraints.} However, its convergence was not guaranteed without extra requirements.
+He {\it et al.} (SIAM J. Optim.
 24: 1011 - 1040, 2014) proved the convergence of a strictly contractive Peaceman-Rachford splitting method by employing a suitable underdetermined relaxation factor.
-In this paper, we further extend the so-called strictly contractive Peaceman-Rachford splitting method by using two different relaxation factors, and to make the method more flexible, we introduce semi-proximal terms to the subproblems.
-We characterize the relation of these two factors, and show that one factor is always underdetermined while the other one is allowed to be larger than 1.
-Such a flexible conditions makes it possible to cover the Glowinski's ADMM whith larger stepsize.
-We show that the proposed modified strictly contractive Peaceman-Rachford splitting method is convergent and also prove $O(1/t)$ convergence rate in ergodic and nonergodic sense, respectively.
-The numerical tests on an extensive collection of problems demonstrate the efficiency of the proposed method.
+In this paper, we further extend the so-called strictly contractive Peaceman-Rachford splitting method by using two different relaxation factors.
+Besides, \rev{motivated by the recent advances on the ADMM type method with indefinite proximal terms, we employ the indefinite proximal term in the strictly contractive Peaceman-Rachford splitting method.} We show that the proposed indefinite-proximal strictly contractive Peaceman-Rachford splitting method is convergent and also prove the $o(1/t)$ convergence rate in the nonergodic sense.
+The numerical tests on the $l_1$ regularized least square problem demonstrate the efficiency of the proposed method.